 Classics and English Prelims

-During your first year (or your second year, if you are taking Course II), you continue to study the language and literature of your chosen Classical language.
+During your first year (or your second year, if you are taking Classics and English with Beginners’ Latin or Greek), you continue to study the language and literature of your chosen classical language or languages.
 The texts that you study include selections from the following:

-The period of English Literature studied in the first year of the course concentrates on the sixteenth and seventeenth centuries, when the influence of the Classics was especially strong.
+The period of English Literature studied in the first year of the course concentrates on the sixteenth and seventeenth centuries, when the influence of the classical world was especially strong.

 For the Preliminary Examination, you submit a portfolio of work and sit four written exams: